aragon/hack/docs/guides-use-frame.md

   <img width="240" height="500" src="/docs/assets/frame/frame-first-tx.gif">
 </p>

 Congratulation 🎉 you just sign a transaction with Frame.
-Open the browser and see the minted `FRAME` tokens for the address you choose one the live Aragon DAO on rinkeby.
+Open the browser and see the minted `FRAME` tokens for the address you choose on the live Aragon DAO on rinkeby.
 [Follow this link](https://rinkeby.aragon.org/#/0x16b3C84d4DB149590981F2d3A36e14Db96069730/0x1a8d8bb7eb5ac6e6f51df5e65d301c7e5dd00d58).

 #### View

-Frame show you the transaction on etherscan clicking on the view details button.
+Frame also show you the transaction on etherscan clicking on the view details button.

 <p align="center">
   <img width="240" height="500" src="/docs/assets/frame/frame-view-tx.gif">